 Some might even decide to turn their day around, instead of working in the evening and spending leisure time during the day.

 At home, things are different too.
 There are much less responsibilities to think about — only 26% of Millennials are married, while at the same age 36% of Generation X and 48% of baby boomers had tied the knot.

 Unsurprisingly, childbirth is at a record low — they’re getting kids at by far the slowest pace of any generation of young women in US history.

-Altogether, these and other reasons make for an increased flexibility in their professional lives.
-This freedom is held dearly, and is reflected during their business travels.
-While abroad for an extended amount of time, the Millennial traveler likes to spend some extra days off-duty, enjoying their trip.
+Altogether, these and other reasons make for increased flexibility in their professional lives.
+This freedom is held dearly and is reflected during their business travels.
+While abroad for an extended amount of time, Millennial business travelers like to spend some extra days off-duty, enjoying their trip.

 Besides being able to take some time off on a business trip, Millennials don’t mind treating themselves to some extras.
 According to a recent study, they’re 60% more likely to splurge on flight add-ons like extra legroom or in-flight entertainment.

-Bleisure, upgrades — it all sounds like the new generation of business travelers is costing companies a lot of money.
+Bleisure, upgrades — it all sounds like the Millennial business travelers are costing companies a lot of money.
 But the opposite is in fact true — because of their flexibility and technological know-how, they tend to spend less money on business travel than their generational counterparts.

 Millennials spending habits and behaviour are so different from their predecessors that even Air France launched an airline just for them.